 Preparation and review for the National Board for Respiratory Care (NBRC) Entry Level Examination; discussion of examination structure, content, and site requirements, and review of sample NBRC test questions for remediation.
 Self-evaluation practice examinations will be key features.
-(If a first year candidate for the Technician certificate does not successfully complete the end-ofthe-year summative evaluation, successful completion of this course will be required to secure the Technician Certificate.)
+(If a first-year candidate for the Certificate of Completion in the Certified Respiratory Therapist Program does not successfully complete the mandatory end-ofthe-year secured self-assessment examination, successful completion of this course will be required to secure the Certificate).
+Offered for Credit or No Credit only.
+This course may be taken four times.

-927X4 ADVANCED PRACTITIONER EXAMINATIONS: REVIEW AND SEMINAR 3 UNITS Not Applicable to the Associate Degree
+927X4 ADVANCED PRACTITIONER EXAMINATIONS: REVIEW AND SEMINAR 3 UNITS